splunk/fluent-plugin-splunk-hec/README.md

 Specifies whether an insecure SSL connection is allowed.
 If set to false, Splunk does not verify an insecure server certificate.
 This parameter is set to `false` by default.
 Ensure parameter `ca_file` is not configured in order to allow insecure SSL connections when this value is set to `true`.

+#### consume_chunk_on_4xx_errors (bool)

+Specifies whether any 4xx HTTP response status code consumes the buffer chunks.
+If set to false, Splunk will fail to flush the buffer on such status codes.
+This parameter is set to `true` by default for backwards compatibility.

 ## About Buffer

 This plugin sends events to HEC using [batch mode](https://docs.splunk.com/Documentation/Splunk/7.1.0/Data/FormateventsforHTTPEventCollector#Event_data).